djalilhebal/zero/docs/blog-post.md

 *Djezzy* is an Algerian mobile network operator.
 Djezzy provides a zero-rated, text-only version of Facebook: Facebook Zero (0.facebook.com) or 0FB for short.

-Some students (like myself) are practically poor and cannot afford a real internet access so they end up relying on this service.
+Some students (like myself) are practically poor and cannot afford real internet access so they end up relying on this service.
 What I'm presenting here is my attempt at making Facebook Zero a better shit.

 > *Turning something like this:*
 ![Facebook Zero screenshot](screenshots/0FB-threads-and-chat.png)